seanbradley/tf/README.md

 Once installed, you'll need configure Git via the git config command, as well as set up .ssh between your remote origin and your local repo.

-This is relatively standard practice, and easy enough to learn how to do via Google and/or StackOverflow.
-For purposes of concision, not including those instructions here.)
+Doing so is relatively standard practice, and easy enough to learn how to do via Google and/or StackOverflow.
+For purposes of concision, how to configure Git once installed is not included here.

 If you're truly high speed, you'll want to install Git Flow...